mrhotmadm/color/README.md

 ![wad](/images/color-output.png)

-As for background colors, it's the same thing, just add `Bg` at the end of the method name.
+As for background colors, it's the same thing, just append `Bg` at the end of the method name.

 ```js
 const Color = require('@mrhotmadm/color');